 The calibration of the thermometers should be checked regularly.
 The two may be compared together, with both thermometers measuring the dry-bulb temperature.
-The ventilation system should be checked, at least once per month, or before use if that is a longer interval.
+Comparison with a certified reference thermometer should be performed at least once a yearThe ventilation system should be checked, at least once per month, or before use if that is a longer interval.
 Checks of thermometers by comparison against a reference thermometer are useful at intervals, for example annually.